em-foundation/emscript-docs/docs/index.md

 **EM&bull;Script** does in fact leverage many of the language services and compiler APIs delivered as part of TypeScript.&thinsp; As important, the latter's robust type-system enables us to capture "the essence of EM" without leaving the confines of the TypeScript language.

-But perhaps the strongest reason for choosing TypeScript comes down to this insight:
+But maybe the strongest reason for choosing TypeScript comes down to this paradox:

 !!! bulb "&ast;NOBODY&ast; regards TypeScript as a suitable language for programming resource-constrained MCUs&thinsp;!!"

 Opportunities abound....
-Unlike other modern programming languages that have "branched out" to target embedded MCUs [MicroPython, TinyGo, and others], TypeScript has never had a bridge into the domain of low-cost, low-power embedded systems &ndash; until now, of course&thinsp;!!
+Unlike other modern programming languages that have "branched out" to target embedded MCUs [MicroPython, TinyGo, and others], TypeScript has never had a bridge into the world of low-cost, low-power embedded systems &ndash; until now, of course&thinsp;!!

 ## Show and tell